14.1Treatment of SBS in Adults

 Study 1 (CL0600-020, NCT00798967)

-The efficacy, safety, and tolerability of GATTEX was evaluated in a randomized, double-blind, placebo-controlled, parallel-group, multi-national, multi-center clinical study (Study 1) in adults with SBS who were dependent on parenteral nutrition/intravenous (PN/I.V.) support for at least 12 months and required PN at least 3 times per week.
+The efficacy, safety, and tolerability of GATTEX was evaluated in a randomized, double-blind, placebo-controlled, parallel-group, multi-national, multicenter clinical study (Study 1) in adults with SBS who were dependent on parenteral nutrition/intravenous (PN/I.V.) support for at least 12 months and required PN at least 3 times per week.
 For 8 weeks (or less) prior to randomization, investigators optimized the PN/I.V. volume of all patients.
 Optimization was followed by a 4-week to 8-week period of fluid stabilization.
 Patients then were randomized (1:1) to placebo (n=43) or GATTEX 0.05 mg/kg/day (n=43).
 Study treatment was administered subcutaneously once daily for 24 weeks.
 PN/I.V. volume adjustments (up to 30% decrease) and clinical assessments were made at 2, 4, 8, 12, 20, and 24 weeks.

 The primary efficacy endpoint was based on a clinical response, defined as a patient achieving at least 20% reduction in weekly PN/I.V. volume from Baseline (immediately before randomization) to both Weeks 20 and 24.